 The Mission Intern program was designed to give young adults an opportunity to serve both abroad and in the United States.
 Ruth Harris, one of its first directors, said: “Our approach was to let the Third World teach us, instead of the other way around.”
 The 1977 class of Mission Interns contributed 18 essays as curriculum for the 1979 mission study on “Human Rights and the International Order,” and they also helped to teach the study.

 A New World Outlook article from 1987 celebrated the program’s 10th anniversary.
-In recent years, the program has expanded to provide service opportunities for young adults who don’t live in the United States.
+Since then, the program has expanded to provide service opportunities for young adults who are not from the United States.
 Today, the program reflects Global Ministries’ commitment to sending missionaries “from everywhere to everywhere.